Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Privacy Attack Simulations

 \section{Privacy Attack Simulations}

 While the previous section rigorously establishes the non-invertibility of the latent encodings produced by ICA and the VEIL architecture, this section acknowledges that there are various ways a bad actor may attack a machine learning system.
-Here, several attacks are recreated and simulated against a VEIL system to demonstrate its performance under different threat scenarios.
+Here, several attacks are recreated and simulated against both VEIL and DP systems to measure and compare their performance under different threat scenarios.